EngineeredDev/pr-stacker/README.md

 > What are stacked PR's?
 Learn more at [stacking.dev](https://www.stacking.dev/)

-## The Problem

 **Stacked Pull Requests meet GitHub's merge limitations.**

 Stacked PRs (small, incremental changes built on top of each other) are a best practice for breaking down large features into reviewable chunks.
-However, GitHub's merge strategy enforcement creates a painful dilemma:
+However, GitHub's merge strategy enforcement creates a painful dilemma.

 ### Why Squash Merging is Standard
 Most repositories enforce "squash merge only" for valid reasons:

 ![image](https://github.com/user-attachments/assets/1613f276-7e8d-45ae-9a6c-50a9d728840c)

-- **Rebase merging** creates noisy, unstructured commit histories
+- 👎 **Rebase merging** creates noisy, unstructured commit histories
-- **Merge commits** add clutter and are controversial
+- 👎 **Merge commits** add clutter and are controversial
-- **Squash merging** keeps the main branch clean with one commit per feature
+- 👍 **Squash merging** keeps the main branch clean with one commit per feature

 ### The Stacked PR Dilemma
 When you have a stack of PRs (PR1 → PR2 → PR3 → main) and can only squash merge: